What do the hearing test result categories mean?

 • Or if their second or subsequent test, it can be someone who has good or even excellent hearing overall, but there are also some signs of noise damage present, but the testing is showing it to be stable and not deteriorating.

-From experience, for people who have had multiple hearing tests, the majority now fall into Category 2 because they have perfectly fine hearing overall but there are some signs of noise damage, usually from being a more exuberant youth.
-In effect it is normal for a lot of people who have lived a little.
+From experience, for people who have had multiple hearing tests, the majority now fall into Category 2 because they have perfectly fine hearing overall but there are some signs of noise damage, usually from time as a more exuberant youth.
+Basically this is normal for a lot of people who have lived a little.

 There are three ways to end up as Category 3: